jayree/changelog/README.md

 @jayree/changelog
 ===========================================

-Parses a CHANGELOG.md file of a package and returns the most recent entry.
+Parse a CHANGELOG.md file of a package and return the most recent entry.

 ## Install